What is lichen simplex?

 - Phototherapy and immunomodulatory medications for inflammatory dermatoses (oral corticosteroids, methotrexate, azathioprine or ciclosporin)

-- Tricyclic antidepressants (amitriptyline, nortriptyline, doxepin) or antiepileptic medications (valproate, lamotrigine, gabapentin) for radiculopathy.
+- Tricyclic antidepressants (amitriptyline, nortriptyline, doxepin), other antidepressants (eg duloxetine) or antiepileptic medications (valproate, lamotrigine, gabapentin) for radiculopathy.

 - Cohen AD, Andrews ID, Medvedovsky E, Peleg R, Vardy DA.
 Similarities between neuropathic pruritus sites and lichen simplex chronicus sites.
 Isr Med Assoc J. 2014 Feb;16(2):88–90.